 The University is a community dedicated to the advancement and dissemination of knowledge through research, teaching and learning.
 Those objectives can only be achieved if the members of the University community can live and work beside each other in conditions of safety and security and with respect for the norms of academic behaviour.
-This Code is intended to support these objectives by prescribing sanctions against Academic Misconduct by students.
+This Code is intended to support these objectives by prescribing sanctions against Academic Misconduct by i) currently registered students and ii) Undergraduate and Postgraduate Taught Graduates.
+In the case of Postgraduate Research Graduates, the Policy for Dealing with Allegations of Academic Misconduct Against Graduates of the University applies and not this Code.
 It is expected that students will have been made aware of what is meant by Academic Misconduct by their respective Schools at the start of teaching/their programme.
 This Code should be read and applied in the light of the above.